-- Make sure that first off all you cut off all power from your Litter-Robot by unplugging the machine.
+- Make sure that, first of all, you cut off all power from your Litter-Robot by unplugging the machine.

-- On the top of the base, which is called the bezel, you will find five screws – unscrew them to remove the top.
+- On the top of the base, called the bezel, you will find five screws – unscrew them to remove the top.